RachitMalik12/KTV-Immunity-War/README.md

 Required Features:
 -Gameplay III (ALL): Added 3 more levels including the final boss level.
 Added game over screen to complete the story.
 Added tutorial level.
 Added 5 new types of enemies.
 Rebalanced gameplay to be chanllenging but fair.

-- Delay agnostic design (RM & LT): Documented data related to zoom delay and from cross play session to show the game is delay agnostic and the lag is minimum.
+-Delay agnostic design (RM & LT): Documented data related to zoom delay and from cross play session to show the game is delay agnostic and the lag is minimum.
 Documented changes to account for the potential lag faced by some users: https://docs.google.com/document/d/1GNYXo2HXgTYso2Dm1yZy9DnFG0UcxIwP-YOs_e9Npxk/edit?usp=sharing

 -Advanced Decision-Making (FC): The algorithm implemented calculates H Cost (distance between the enemy and end goal) and a G Cost (distance between the enemy and next position).
 What happens is at the current position of the enemy, they will calculate the G+H cost of the positions up/left/right/down of it. whichever one has the lowest G+H cost, we will add to the queue.
 After we finish calculating and adding until we get to the player's position, we will slowly push all positions as positions to move to, creating a path to the player from the enemy that the enemy follows.